tri-cods/Ed-Minimal-Editions/_texts/ColorMixingGuideForArtistsPaintersDecoratorsPrintingPressmen.md

-NATURE'S COLOR CHART OF HAR-
+## NATURE'S COLOR CHART OF HARMONIOUS COMBINATIONS
-MONIOUS COMBINATIONS

 Nature has given us a wonderful color chart, of harmonious colors mingled together.